ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 - End - Final results like total energy, band energies etc.

 !!! example "Task 4 - Examining an output file"
-    Using the `more` command specified above
+    Using the `less` command specified above

-    - How many electrons were in your calculation?
+    - How many valence electrons were in your calculation?

     ??? success "Answer"
         8.00.
 This is found at the top of your output file.